 It’s important to note that the reasons for seeing a doctor as soon as possible after an accident are twofold.
 First, some injuries take time to manifest noticeable symptoms, especially internal injuries.
 By seeing a doctor as soon as possible, you mitigate the chances of a threatening issue going unnoticed for too long.
 Secondly, any delay on your part when it comes to seeking treatment will appear suspicious to a jury.
 They will likely assume that your delay in seeking medical attention means your injuries were not very severe, which may hurt your chances of winning your case.

 Bike accident lawsuits can be complicated, so hire a reliable, experienced attorney to represent your interests in court.
-The attorneys at Bode & Collins want injured individuals in Scottsdale and the rest of Arizona to know they can come to us for legal representation in all manner of practice areas.
+The Law Office of Chris Bode wants injured individuals in Scottsdale and the rest of Arizona to know they can come to us for legal representation in all manner of practice areas.
 Reach out to our team to schedule a case evaluation for your bike accident case today.